Terms and conditions

 The seller shall not be obliged to pay the buyer additional costs if the buyer has explicitly chosen a method of delivery other than the cheapest standard delivery method offered by the seller.
 Additional cost means the difference between the delivery cost selected by the buyer and the cost of the cheapest standard delivery method provided by the seller.

-Upon withdrawal from the contract, the seller is not obliged to return to the buyer payments before the goods are delivered to him or until the buyer proves to send the goods back to the seller unless the seller suggests picking up the goods personally or through a person authorized by him.
+Upon withdrawal from the contract, the seller is not obliged to return the payment to the buyer before the goods are delivered to him or until the buyer proves to send the goods back to the seller unless the seller suggests picking up the goods personally or through a person authorized by him.

 The buyer shall be liable for any reduction in the value of the goods resulting from the handling of the goods beyond what is necessary to determine the characteristics and functionality of the products.

 The buyer has the opportunity to test the functionality of the goods after the delivery, but he cannot use the products if he withdraws from the contract.
-To ascertain the nature, characteristics and functionality of the goods, the consumer should only manipulate and check the goods in such a way as they would be allowed to do so in a regular shop.
-The buyer is required to handle and control the products with due care during the withdrawal period.
+To ascertain the nature, characteristics and functionality of the goods, the consumer should only manipulate and check the goods in such a way as they would be allowed to in a regular shop.
+The buyer is required to handle and control the products with care during the withdrawal period.

 8. Alternative dispute resolution